-- A written lesson plan: submitted and scored by judges prior to the national conference, but also brought by the contestant to the on-site competition; - A lesson delivery video: submitted and scored by judges prior to the national conference, but also brought by the contestant to the on-site competition [The video is NOT to be screened during the on-site presentation at the national conference; the time is reserved for an interactive reflection.]; and - A reflection between contestant and on-site judges at the national conference.
+- A written lesson plan: submitted and scored by judges prior to the national conference; - A lesson delivery video: submitted and scored by judges prior to the national conference, but also brought by the contestant to the on-site competition [The video is NOT to be screened during the on-site presentation at the national conference; the time is reserved for an interactive reflection.]; and - A reflection between contestant and on-site judges at the national conference.
 This includes a student presenting his/her reflections about the lesson as well as an interactive Q&A exchange.

 - A. The lesson plan must be submitted online.
-The entrant should provide his/ her name, the name of the classroom teacher and the school where the lesson was taught, the grade level and subject, date lesson was performed, title of lesson, objective of lesson, description of practice activities, desired outcomes of the lesson, and a method of assessing whether the outcomes were achieved. - B. The lesson content and grade level are the entrant's decision. - C. Contestants must bring a copy of the written lesson plan with them to the competition site.
+The entrant should provide his/ her name, the name of the classroom teacher and the school where the lesson was taught, the grade level and subject, date lesson was performed, title of lesson, objective of lesson, description of practice activities, desired outcomes of the lesson, and a method of assessing whether the outcomes were achieved. - B. The lesson content and grade level are the entrant's decision.